 This Case was first legally brought up and recorded in the Faizabad court on 30 December 1858 when Mohd.
 Salim filed an FIR against Nihang Sikhs who were accused of installing “Ram” written stones and Platform (chabutra) and initiating rituals (puja and havan) inside the Babri Mosque.

-The conflict took a legal turn in 1885 when Mahanth Raghubar Das filed a case against Secretary of State for India in Council in the Faizabad civil court to construct a temple in the outer courtyard, which was dismissed and faced Civil Appeals against this judgement which were also dismissed later.
+The conflict took a legal turn in 1885 when Mahanth Raghubar Das filed a case against the Secretary of State for India in Council in the Faizabad civil court to construct a temple in the outer courtyard, which was dismissed and faced Civil Appeals against this judgment which were also dismissed later.

 This case did not hear any legal process for the next 63 years after which in 1934, the riot took place, leading the Hindus to demolish a portion of the structure, which was reconstructed by the British.